 Explore the high country with an experienced guide and traverse the private farmland of Mt Earnslaw Station.
 Your informative guide offers a variety of options for exploring the high country, including a visit to the gold-mining town of Glenorchy in Paradise Valley.

 We personally did this tour and can’t recommend it enough!!
-Whether you’re a Lord of the Rings fan or not, this helicopter tour is a once in a lifetime experience!
+Whether you’re a Lord of the Rings fan or not, this helicopter tour is a once-in-a-lifetime experience!
 Flying over the breathtaking landscapes of Queenstown and Glenorchy, you will see the mountain range from the opening scene of ‘The Lord of the Rings: The Two Towers,’ and feel like you’re in Middle-earth.
 Including 2 landings, you will experience remote places where you normally can’t get to.
 A once in a lifetime experience and totally worth the money!

 The perfect day tour to Glenorchy including several Lord of the Rings filming locations on the road to Paradise.
 You don’t have to worry about driving the winding roads as your driver will do that for you.
 Experience the cute sleepy town of Glenorchy with its stunning views.

 If you’re interested in photography but you need some guidance to find the right spots in Glenorchy, then booking this photography tour is your solution!
-With a skilled photographer you will discover some beautiful locations in Glenorchy while learning how to take beautiful landscape images using your own equipment.
+With a skilled photographer, you will discover some beautiful locations in Glenorchy while learning how to take beautiful landscape images using your own equipment.

 Where to stay in Glenorchy

 For peace seekers and nature lovers is Glenorchy the perfect place to stay for one or two nights.
-It doesn’t have much facilities in terms of restaurants and supermarkets, but therefore it is the perfect place to relax and take in the fantastic activities that Glenorchy has to offer.
+It doesn’t have many facilities in terms of restaurants and supermarkets, but therefore it is the perfect place to relax and take in the fantastic activities that Glenorchy has to offer.
 Here are the best places to stay in Glenorchy.

 For a private getaway in a luxury lakehouse with stunning mountain views is this your best option in Glenorchy.
 With four bedrooms varied with double and twin beds, this is the perfect vacation home for families or a group of friends.